-"Self-employed people and professionals are legal persons who are legally operating in one Member State and may carry out an economic activity in a stable and continuous way in another Member State or offer and provide their services in other Member States on a temporary basis while remaining in their country of origin" 18.
+"Self-employed people and professionals are legal persons who are legally operating in one Member State and may carry out an economic activity in a stable and continuous way in another Member State or offer and provide their services in other Member States on a temporary basis while remaining in their country of origin".

-17 Eurofound (2021), Living, working and COVID-19 (Update April 2021): Mental health and trust decline across EU as pandemic enters another year, factsheet, Dublin.
+&lt;sup>17 Eurofound (2021).
+Living, working and COVID-19 (Update April 2021): Mental Health and Trust Decline across EU as Pandemic Enters Another Year.
+Dublin Art.

-18 Art.
 54 TFEU.